jdevfullstack-tutorials/learn-C/005_pointers/README.md

 ```

 ***
-There are several benefits from using points, one
+There are several benefits of using pointers, one
 is passing function arguments by reference, which
 is illustrated in the `functions.c` example.